Activities & Itineraries

 The Best Spots To Watch The Sunset In Sydney

-If you thought daytime in Sydney/Eora was something special—just wait until it's time for the sun to set.
+If you thought daytime in Sydney/Eora was something special—just wait until it's time for the sun to go down.

-Thanks to our beautiful harbour, nearby national parks, and elevated spots (in every way) for watching the sun go down, every day offers the opportunity to catch an incredible sunset in Sydney.
+Thanks to our beautiful harbour, national parks, and elevated spots (in every way) offering beautiful views, every day offers the opportunity to catch an incredible sunset in Sydney.

 Here are Urban List's picks for the best spots to watch the sunset in Sydney.